 The risk posed by climate-induced damage to the assets of holdings is considerable.
-Irrespective of where our holdings are domiciled, they depend on and feed into global supply chains, therefore we support the carbon emission action proposed in the 2015 Paris Agreement and the urgency required to meet the targets as quickly as possible to minimise the impacts of climate change.
+Irrespective of where Loftus Peak's holdings are domiciled, they depend on and feed into global supply chains.
+So Loftus Peak supports the carbon emission action proposed in the 2015 Paris Agreement and the urgency required to meet the targets as quickly as possible to minimise the impacts of climate change.

-- ☐ (B) Yes, beyond our standard planning horizon - o (C) No, we have not identified climate-related risks and/or opportunities affecting our investments
+□ (B) Yes, beyond our standard planning horizon

+• (C) No, we have not identified climate-related risks and/or opportunities affecting our investments